Jarzka/stylefy/README.md

   (stylefy/init {:use-caching? false})
 ```

 By default, the cache is cleared in seven days.
-You can clear it manually by calling:
+You can also clear it manually by calling:

 ```clojure
 (require '[stylefy.cache :as stylefy-cache])